mrehkopf/vcs/docs/user-manual/src/faq.md

 > Screen tearing in Tomb Raider (DOS)\
 ![{image:600x374}{headerless}](../img/tr1-torn.webp)

-To reduce or even eliminate tearing of this sort, VCS provides anti-tearing functionality.
-See [Anti-tear dialog](dialog-windows-anti-tear-dialog) for more information.
+To reduce or even eliminate this kind of tearing, VCS provides anti-tearing functionality.
+See [Anti-tear dialog](#dialog-windows-anti-tear-dialog) for more information.

 > Before (left) and after (right) applying VCS's anti-tearing\
 ![{youtube}](_gNywFJFRWo)

+## How much capture latency is there?

+VCS with a Datapath VisionRGB capture card should exhibit minimal latency, typically one or two frames (10~20 milliseconds).